Business Insurance is designed to protect a business owner's financial assets and is an essential investment for a gutter cleaning business .

 Learn more about the risks covered by general liability insurance.

-COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE WOULD COVER FOR A GUTTER CLEANING BUSINESS
+COMMON SITUATIONS THAT GENERAL LIABILITY INSURANCE MAY COVER FOR A GUTTER CLEANING BUSINESS

 Example 1: A new employee is cleaning the gutters of a client when he accidentally pulls too hard on the gutter.
 It rips off, taking a portion of the roof with it.
 Your general liability insurance covers damage to customer property.